realworldocaml/book/book/testing/README.md

 ```

 Indeed, for examples like this, expect tests aren't really better.
-Simple example-based tests like the one above are a great solution
+Simple example-based tests like the one above work fine when it's easy
-when it's easy and convenient to write out specific examples in full.
+and convenient to write out specific examples in full.
+And, as we'll
-And property tests are your best bet when you have a clear set of
+discuss later in the chapter, /property tests/ are your best bet when
-predicates that you want to test, and examples can be naturally
+you have a clear set of predicates that you want to test, and examples
-generated at random.
+can be naturally generated at random.

 Where expect tests shine is where you want to capture some aspect of
-the behavior of your system that's hard to capture in either
+the behavior of your system that's hard to capture in predicates or
-predicates or hand-written examples.
-Instead, expect tests give you a
+explicit examples.
+Instead, expect tests give you a way to visualize
-way to visualize the behavior of your code, and then to be notified
+the behavior of your code, and then to be notified whenever that
-whenever that visualization changes.
+visualization changes.

 This is more useful than it might seem at first.
 One common use-case
 of expect tests is simply to capture the behavior of code where you